-Once the block is defined, dragging any node (whether inside or outside the block) will also drag the block, and "rotate-x/X", "flip-h/v", will apply just to the block.
+Once the block is defined, dragging any node (whether inside or outside the block) will also drag the block, and "rotate-x/X", "flip-h/v", will apply just to the block, centered on the cursor.

 Enter "exit-Block-B" to exit the block and revert to single node status, or exit by changing the status with one of "s/i/o/e/a".